woodsoul507/Endless-Road-Trip-/README.md

 It is just a prototype project in order to complete the final submission of the Junior Programmer Path from Unity Learn.

+Playable version can be found [HERE](https://play.unity.com/mg/other/webgl-builds-186097)

+Still need to add sounds.

 ## :memo: License ##

 Code of this project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.